o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 14 symbols).

-5.Call xran_open() to initialize PRACH configuration, initialize DPDK, and launch xRAN timing thread.
+5.Call xran_open() to initialize PRACH configuration, initialize DPDK, and launch O-RAN timing thread.

-6.Call xran_start() to start processing xRAN packets for DL and UL.
+6.Call xran_start() to start processing O-RAN packets for DL and UL.

-After this is complete 5G L1 runs with xRAN Front haul interface.
+After this is complete 5G L1 runs with O-RAN Front haul interface.
 During run time for every TTI event, the corresponding call back is called.
 For packet reception on UL direction, the corresponding call back is called.
 OTA time information such as frame id, subframe id and slot id can be